xpack/doxygen2docusaurus-cli-ts/api-extractor/markdown/doxygen2docusaurus.clioptions.docsbaseurl.md

 ## CliOptions.docsBaseUrl property

-Relative to the web home, like `docs`<!-- -->, without initial/final slashes.
+URL path to the documentation section relative to the website root.

 **Signature:**

 ```typescript
 docsBaseUrl: string;
 ```

+## Remarks

+Specifies the URL segment that leads to the documentation section, without initial or final slashes.
+Used for navigation and linking.